Collective

 Welcome.

 If you’ve landed here, you probably like what we do.
-That makes us very happy – we would be nothing without the community of audiences, artists and collaborators who believe in our work.
+That makes us very happy.
+We would be nothing without our community of audiences, artists, collaborators and funders who believe in our work.

 On The Road

 Our work isn’t just about the great concert halls.
-We’re committed to touring our shows to cities and venues where classical music is a little harder to come by – venues like Future Yard in Birkenhead, where local residents can get MC tickets for just £5.
+We’re committed to touring our shows to places where classical music is a little harder to come by – venues like Future Yard in Birkenhead or The White Hotel in Salford, where local residents and those on lower incomes can get tickets for just £10.

-A fiver for the same quality that you get at the Southbank Centre or Manchester International Festival isn’t a bad deal at all.
+A tenner for the same quality that you get at the Southbank Centre or Manchester International Festival isn’t a bad deal at all.
 But of course, those ticket prices don’t come close to covering the cost of the work.
-Our supporters are what keep the tour bus on the road.
+Our supporters are what keeps the tour bus on the road.

 Black Angels at Future Yard, Birkenhead